MaximilianHart/The-Reach-House-Rules/README.md

 # General
 - **Timekeeping**: Every day that passes during a session is tracked, and one day passes in-game per every real-life day.
 The current calendar will be pinned in # adventure-journals and visible in Foundry.
+- **Retainers**: The price to locate retainer applicants doubles if any retainers died in your character's care since the last hiring.
+Your previous retainers can be automatically re-hired for the same wages, assuming they passed their loyalty check at the end of the previous adventure.

 ---